Three-nucleon force effects in polarization transfers from the doubly spin-polarized initial neutron-deuteron state to the outgoing neutron in neutron-deuteron scattering: Summary and conclusions

 Additionally, for the deuteron breakup reaction we investigated the same double spin-polarization transfer coefficients in two chosen kinematically complete configurations: FSI(1-3) and QFS(1-2).
-While practically no 3NF effects are revealed in quasi-free-scattering configurations, large 3NF effects are clearly seen for all four double spin-polarization transfer coefficients in FSI(1-3) at $E=135$~MeV.
-The largest effects are localized in FSI(1-3) configurations around their production angle $\theta_1^{lab} \approx 40^o$.
+While practically no 3NF effects are revealed in quasi-free-scattering configurations, significant 3NF effects are clearly seen for all four double spin-polarization transfer coefficients in FSI(1-3) at $E=135$~MeV.
+The most sizable effects are localized in FSI(1-3) configurations around their production angle $\theta_1^{lab} \approx 40^o$.

 We are convinced that measurements of these double spin-polarization transfer coefficients in the elastic pd scattering and in some chosen QFS(1-2) and FSI(1-3) kinematically complete configurations of the deuteron breakup will provide an interesting test for the 3NF effects in these reactions.